This warm, Asian-inspired salad with Creamy Sesame Ginger Dressing looks as pretty as it tastes.

-Then, as often happens once a clear decision is made, the next step presents itself.
-A carton of shelled Edamame beans catch my eye.
+Then, as often happens with a clear decision, the next step presents itself.
+A carton of shelled Edamame beans appear.
 What a gorgeous green!
 Now I have two ingredients, and an Asian theme is emerging.

-But I am a bit nonplused when a bag of huge multicolored raisins makes its way into the cart.
+But I’m a bit nonplused when a bag of huge multicolored raisins makes its way into the cart.
 They sparkle like translucent jewels in the see-through packaging.
 MauiJim is crazy for raisins.

-So even though I can’t recall an Asian-inspired dish containing raisins, I give it a go with the cauliflower, edamame, and creamy, spicy sesame ginger dressing, and voi·là … warm cauliflower salad with edamame and rasins.
+So even though I can’t recall an Asian-inspired dish containing raisins, I give it a go with cauliflower, edamame, and creamy, spicy sesame ginger dressing, and voilà … warm cauliflower salad with edamame and raisins.

 There are several ways to cook cauliflower.
 You can boil it, steam it, roast it, deep fry it, stir-fry it, or saute it.
-I really love the saute method, because you can not only control the crunch level of the cauliflower but also give it a little color.
+I love the saute method, because you control the crunch level of the cauliflower and also give it a little color.